dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 * Start fully charged, plug into charger to lengthen screen timeout
 * Language: English / Australia
 * Wifi: do not use DBCA's Wongi, use guest.dbca.wa.gov.au
-* Sign into a work-only Google account - all tablets handed out from turtle program are linked to florianm.dec@gmail.com.
+* Sign into a work-only Google account - all tablets handed out from turtle program are linked to wa.turtles@gmail.com.
   If you are not Florian Mayer, use your own work-only Google account.
-* If you have other tablets already set up and linked against your Google account, let the tablet restore from backup (installs apps).
+* Skip restore from backup.
 * Google services: untick "help improve..." options.
 Keep "Back up apps etc" and "Location services" option.
-* Wait for restore to finish.
-* Skip creating a Lenovo ID.
+* Skip creating a Lenovo/Samsung account.
 The "Start using your new device" button is hidden under the keyboard.
 Press "Back" to minimize keyboard.
 * Update Android apps if prompted and address any notifications.

 Device settings: